Free Mexico Travel Guide and Travel Information

 Ten years later, a civil war between liberals and conservatives forced Benito Juárez’s government to flee the capital of Mexico City.
 Juárez went to Veracruz and governed from there in 1857.

-In 1861 Spain sent its troops to occupy the port in an effort to secure payment of debts, which Juárez had suspended.
+In 1861 Spain sent its troops to occupy the port to secure payment of debts, which Juárez had suspended.
 French military forces accompanied them to prepare for Maximiliano I and occupied the city when the emperor and his wife Carlota of Belgium arrived in 1864.

 The conflicts and damaged trade relations with Europe took their toll on the port of Veracruz.